Yandex Cloud

 Required paid resourcesRequired paid resources

-The support cost includes:
+The support cost for this solution includes:

-• Managed Service for OpenSearch cluster fee: Using computing resources allocated to hosts (including hosts with the MANAGER role) and disk space (see Managed Service for OpenSearch pricing).
+• Managed Service for OpenSearch cluster fee: using computing resources allocated to hosts (including hosts with the MANAGER role) and disk space (see Managed Service for OpenSearch pricing).

 • Fee for using public IP addresses for cluster hosts (see Virtual Private Cloud pricing).

-• Object Storage bucket fee: Storing data and performing operations with it (see Object Storage pricing).
+• Fee for an Object Storage bucket: data storage and data operations (see Object Storage pricing).

-• Per-transfer fee: Using computing resources and the number of transferred data rows (see Data Transfer pricing).
+• Per-transfer fee: using computing resources and the number of transferred data rows (see Data Transfer pricing).

 Getting startedGetting started

-Set up your infrastructure:
+Set up the infrastructure:

 Manually